openplotter/openplotter-gpio/README.md

 ```
 cd ..
-sudo dpkg -i openplotter-myapp_x.x.x-xxx_all.deb
+sudo dpkg -i openplotter-gpio_x.x.x-xxx_all.deb
 ```

-Run post installation script:
+Run post-installation script:

-`sudo myappPostInstall`
+`sudo gpioPostInstall`

 Run:

-`openplotter-myapp`
+`openplotter-gpio`

-Make your changes and repeat packaging and installation steps to test.
-Pull request your changes to github and we will check and add them to the next version of the [Debian package](https://cloudsmith.io/~openplotter/repos/openplotter-external/packages/).
+Make your changes and repeat package, installation and post-installation steps to test.
+Pull request your changes to github and we will check and add them to the next version of the [Debian package](https://launchpad.net/~openplotter/+archive/ubuntu/openplotter).

 ### Documentation